babylonhealth/Tota11y/README.md

 ### Screenreader wand

-- change the name of screenreader wand, which over-promises (screen readers given other info on form fields, e.g. required)
+- change the name of screenreader wand, which over-promises (screen readers often give other info on form fields, e.g. required)
 - added exposure of value attribute on input type=submit fields (as that is what gets exposed and wasn't being reported).
-- Add value of aria-describedby attributes as that is also passed to AT, especially as hints/ instructions on form fields.
+- Add value of aria-describedby attributes as that is also passed to AT, especially as [hints/ instructions on form fields](https://www.tpgi.com/using-aria-describedby-to-provide-helpful-form-hints/).

 ### Contrast checker

-- stop contrast checker grumbling about transparent (therefore, invisible) text, eg on Amazon, Guardian).
+- stop contrast checker grumbling about transparent (therefore, invisible) text, eg on Amazon, Guardian.
-- don't check text 'visually hidden' using the common clip pattern which we use in Babylon.
-(Naive test).
+- don't check text 'visually hidden' using the common [clip pattern](https://www.a11yproject.com/posts/2013-01-11-how-to-hide-content/) which we use in Babylon.
+(It's a very naive test).
 - Correct calculation of contrast ratio in the contrast module to take account of boldness of text and not just rely on font-size.
 (Thanks Mozilla dev tools!).
 Added MPL license.

 ### Alt text checker